 Hence, whilst studying for the exam I had to use various resources.
 Because a lot of the training material consisted of either outdated ASM material or a combination of both the old and new architectures.

 I strongly believe that gaining certifications formalises your skillsets.
 In addition, it establishes confidence with others about your knowledge in these areas.

 Second, check if the site states that you must do the exam before a certain date.
-For instance, Microsoft have announced that the 70-473 exam is going to be retired on June 30th 2019 which you can read about here.
+For example, some exams are due to retire at the end of June 2020.
+Which you can read about in detail here.